 In this series of assessment guides, "policy or action" refers to interventions taken or mandated by a government, institution or other entity, as outlined in Table 1.1.
-To aid readability, "policy" is sometimes used as shorthand to refer to both policies and actions.
+To aid readability, "policy" is sometimes

 &lt;sup>2 ICAT is also developing a methodological framework for adaptation.